IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/Glossary.md

 If a slot has multiple leaders or if the leader of a slot hadn't received the latest block, then they will issue multiple blocks that all claim to have the same predecessor.A [block body](#header-and-body) is just a sequence of transactions.
 -Each one modifies the [ledger state](#ledger-state) in a way determined by the [ledger rules](#block-validity-and-ledger-rules-ledger-rules).

+## ;Valency

+The number of peers the node maintains a connection to.

 ## ;Verifiable Random Functions, ;VRF